Frequently Asked Questions

 How is the team organized?
 How are the positions chosen?

 TKO is headed by the President of the team.
 The team then splits into two groups, Operations and Engineering, each headed by a Vice President.
-The VPs oversee individual departments led by up to two leads each, who ensure that tasks are properly delegated and members are supervised well.
+The VPs oversee Directors, who manage individual departments led by up to two leads each.
+Leads ensure that tasks are properly delegated and members are supervised well.
 Each year, the leadership team is chosen through a deliberate election process, where prospective candidates go up, give speeches, and answer questions from members of the team in order to gain a basis of which to decide electability.

 What resources will each department require?

-All members require ANSI approved (Z87.1+) safety glasses, a mindset for teamwork, and a positive attitude.
+All members require ANSI approved (Z87.1+) safety glasses, a mask/facial covering for COVID safety reasons, a mindset for teamwork, and a positive attitude.
 For members in the Programming department, a laptop is needed as well.